 Have an adventure you want to share?
 What trips would you like to brag about, laugh about, commiserate with other adventurers?
 It’s your turn to share your stories of classic climbs, gorgeous scenery, and epic fails with friends family and beer lovers alike.
 We are asking participants to share their 5-15 minute trip reports in a visual format (powerpoint, photoviewer) which should include a description of the area/route/activity, photography along the way, and any other ridiculousness that gets the point across.
-Owner/brewer/climber Kevin Klein will kick off the evening at 7pm sharp!
+Owner/brewer/climber Kevin Klein will kick off the evening!

 Corn grits make up 33% of the grains in the mash.
 They give a distinct grainy, corn character to the the beer. … one that easily identified in a lighter beer (4.7%).
 As are many Kentucky commons, we let the mash acidify/sour for a day which also gives a bright tartness / sourness to the beer.